 He first entered the top 100 in July 1988 with a bullet, when he leapt to #33 in the world while still an IM, one who had just turned 20, and has remained in the top 100 since that time.

-His highest ranking to date at was in January 1991 when he was #3 in the world behind Kasparov and Karpov, with a rating of 2700.
+His highest ranking to date was in January 1991, when he was #3 in the world behind Kasparov and Karpov, with a rating of 2700.
 With the exception of March 2012 (when he was ranked #22 in the world), Gelfand has remained in the top 20 since January 1990.
-He has also been rated 2700+ since January 1990.
+He has also been rated 2700+ since then.

 Gelfand's highest rating to date was 2777 in November 2013 when he was ranked #7 in the world.